oracle/weblogic-kubernetes-operator/docs-source/content/userguide/introduction/introduction.md

 The official document that defines the [supported configurations is here](https://www.oracle.com/middleware/technologies/ias/oracleas-supported-virtualization.html).

-In accordance with these policies, the operator and WebLogic Server are supported on Oracle Cloud Infrastructure using *Oracle Container Engine for Kubernetes*, or in a cluster running *Oracle Linux Container Servies for use with Kubernetes* on OCI Compute; and on Microsoft Azure using *Azure Kubernetes Service*.

 ### OpenShift

 Operator 2.0.1+ is certified for use on OpenShift Container Platform 3.11.43+, with Kubernetes 1.11.5+.
 OpenShift 4 certification is currently in progress.